faye0078/DNAS/README.md

 ## Requirement

-One GPU (video memory greater than 12GB)
+Ubuntu(or other Linux distribution), one GPU (video memory greater than 12GB)

 * python>=3.8.13
 * numpy>=1.22.3